5 Sep 2019, 11:00AM

 - not consist of alternative content (operas, concerts, performances, etc.) advertising, pornographic or racist material or advocate violence

-- have been majority produced by a producer/producers established in countries participating in the MEDIA sub-programme and be made with a significant participation by professionals from those countries (see page 8 of the guidelines for a definition).
+- have been majority produced by a producer/producers established in countries participating in the MEDIA sub-programme and be made with a significant participation by professionals from those countries (see item 6.2 of the guidelines for a definition).

 The financial contribution of the EU cannot exceed 60% of the total eligible costs of the action.